Kate Middleton’s Family Business Gets Mega Advertising With Old Ad Featuring Kate? [Opinion]

 — Actuphoto (@actuphoto) January 6, 2017

 Carol Middleton was the target of accusations that claimed she was cashing in on the royal family, starting with Prince William and Kate’s wedding.
-In the years following this would pop up now and again if something she sold in her party goods online store would resemble anything royal.
+In the years following, this would pop up now and again if something she sold in her party goods online store would resemble anything royal.

 Then, when Kate was pregnant with Prince George, Carol was lambasted again while being accused of cashing in on the royal baby, as reported in an archived article from Radar Online.
 She was a target of this criticism because her party goods included prince and princess baby party plates, which is something you see in many stores and at plenty of baby showers and christenings.
 Those plates have been around long before Kate got out of school, never mind having her first royal baby.